Skip to main content

 }

-The proxy_buffering off setting is required for the live logs feature, which uses server-sent events (SSE).
-Without it, log lines will be buffered and not appear in real time.
+proxy_buffering off is required for the live logs stream - otherwise the UI shows log lines in lumps instead of real time.

 Reverse proxy with Caddy